rfo909/RForth/Dev.md

 with blinking the LED.

-Removed some of the Pin.* words from C, as they are now implemented in Forth.
+Removed some of the Pin.* words from C, as they are now implemented in Forth (via register access!)

 108 ops

 2026-05-05
 ----------
-Adding constants for the Timer/Counter1 for atmega328p, the need for custom dictionaries arose.
+As I was adding constants for the Timer/Counter1 for atmega328p, in order to control PWM, the need for custom dictionaries arose, as there are way too much pollution of the global dictionary.
+Even the pins code should be in its own dictionary.

-Created this in the dict file under code, and it works as follows:
+The custom dictionary implementation (in Forth of course) mostly works, but it is still impractical, having to refer explicitly every word that comes from another dictionary.

+Current use:

 ```
 CDict Data